The Role of Barcode Technology in Retail

 Employees who provide more personalized customer service while delivering real-time product information will ensure their customers leave with the items they want.
 This makes happier and more loyal customers, while improving transactional efficiency.

-Savvy sales managers looking to monitor trends and conversion rates can look at the data and make better informed decisions.
+Savvy sales managers looking to monitor trends and conversion rates can look at the data and make better-informed decisions.
 They can see which employees are using the app and chart whether those employees achieve greater sales.
 They can also learn more about their customers from who is using the app and what items they are scanning.
 This data can provide insight into further sales opportunities and create a more personalized shopping experience.

-Dynamsoft Barcode SDK Solution
+Building a Barcode scanner for retail Stores with Dynamsoft Barcode SDK Solution